 Last week, Danielle LaPorte, one of the biggest names in women’s spirituality/personal growth entrepreneurship, launched a program with some marketing images that were racially problematic at best.
 When she posted her promotion of the program on her business’s Facebook page, numerous women of color (WOC) and white women in her target audience, many of whom had followed her and bought her products and programs for years, were upset and concerned.
 They let her know this with thoughtfully written, heartfelt (and yes, in some cases, angry!) explanations of why the marketing campaign was racist, and gave a wealth of educational links and suggestions for repair.

 The original insult was compounded by her response to the feedback.
 She removed the images from online marketing materials and acknowledged the problem with her marketing campaign, but simultaneously implied the real harm was being done by the people giving the feedback rather than by her actions.
 In addition, she deleted the original post with hundreds of substantive comments, pertinent links, and important discussion attached.
 This was an act of erasure of WOC’s voices and profound disrespect of their time, energy and wisdom.
-It was also a form of gaslighting, since her “apology” post mischaracterized what occurred as an attack on her while rendering people unable to see for themselves what transpired.
+It was also a form of gaslighting, since her “apology” post mischaracterized what occurred as an attack on her while making it impossible for people to see for themselves what transpired.

 Further compounding the damage, her post signaled to her loyal supporters that she was being “attacked,” so of course they arrived in droves to defend her.
 She allowed this to go on for days while she and her team were absent from the discussions.